Gias-uddin-vuiya/search/README.md

 ## 🙏 Acknowledgments
 Special thanks to:

-- **CS50x Team**: For providing an excellent introduction to computer science and inspiring me to create this project as my final submission.
+- **CS50x Team**: For providing an excellent introduction to computer science and inspiring me to create this project.
-- **David J. Malan and the Harvard CS50 Team**: For the engaging lectures, problem sets, and invaluable learning resources.
+- **David J. Malan and the Harvard CS50 Team**: For inspiring thousands of students with world-class content.
-- **Family and Friends**: For their encouragement and support throughout the development of this project.
-- **Flask Documentation**, **SQLite Community**, **Bootstrap Framework**, and **OpenAI** for their invaluable tools and resources that supported the development of this project.

 ---
 ## 📜✨ License
-This project is licensed under the [MIT License](/ResumeGenie/LICENSE)
+This project is licensed under the [MIT License](/search/LICENSE)